SEM and SEO for Small Business

 So META data is extremely important in this process.
 When META is lacking – Google and search engines are essentially BLIND to your content.
 There are some different ways that your website will look for META, for example, wordpress has a plugin called YOAST SEO that when utilized correctly (and actually filled out) will work beautifully and work as a guide to show you how well you built your page.

 Without this plugin it is still always there.
 You can typically spot it because there is something that says “slug” which is literally what the internet understands your page to be about and then a space for an Excerpt.
 Make sure your slug appears in your excerpt and in your Header and content.
 That way you’re making your slug super happy and getting the most out of your hard work.

 This topic can be hotly debated by many of the top market researchers in the industry.
 In the past five years, however, there is no debate that the way that consumers shop and search for services and products has CHANGED.
 The amount of money that you invest in SEM should largely depend on how you use your website.

 …your website is VITAL in your profit.
 This would include online retailers, graphic designers and marketers who depend on visual portfolios, photographers who depend on their photos and blog to bring in leads… etc.

 Save your Money and Spend your Time on SEO if…

 … you are a local shop, restaurant or boutique and your website is mainly used for people to access directions, find your phone number or learn more about you.
 Instead we recommend focusing on building your organic SEO by using the tips recommended above.
 It will take time to see a difference, but all good things are worth the wait.

-If you have some questions, we’d love to help you with a complimentary SEO strategy session.
+If you have some questions, we’d love to help you with an SEO strategy session.
 To get started click here.